fastlane/docs/docs/plugins/using-plugins.md

 Run _fastlane_ using `bundle exec fastlane [lane]` to make sure your plugins are properly loaded.

 This is required when you use plugins from a local path or a git remote.
+If you have multiple versions of the same plugin loaded, you may not be using the one you specified in your `Gemfile`.

 ## Install plugins on another machine